hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.17.0: Added possibility to display all gallery images together.
+* 1.17.1: Improved video support in Carousel, Cards, and Cube views.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==
+= 1.17.1 =
+= Updated: 14.10.2025 =
+* **Fixed:** Drag and drop for video slides in Carousel, Cards, and Cube views.
+* **Fixed:** Videos now automatically stop playing when changing slides in Carousel, Cards, and Cube views.
+* **Fixed:** Swiper loop warning in Carousel view.
+* **Fixed:** Text padding with rounded borders in Thumbnails view.

 = 1.17.0 =
 = Updated: 06.10.2025 =
 * **Added:** Possibility to display all gallery images together.